TheUnifox/CuteDancerPlus/README.md

 - `Name` - you can create multiple builds by changing its name (e.g. one for PC and one for Quest version).
 - `Parameter name` - name of the parameter used for the dances.
 Change it if you have problem with non working animations, stuck (e.g. GoGo Loco).
 - `Parameter start value` - indicates the start
+- `Use VRCFury` - Whether to use a VRCFury prefab, or add directly to avatar files like pre v4.1.
+Will only show up if VRCFury is installed

 </details>